Netec-Mx/mslearn-azure-ml/Instructions/02b-Explore-developer-tools.md

 You'll explore each of these tools for tasks that are commonly done with that tool.

-## Provision the infrastructure with the Azure CLI
+## Task 1: Provision the infrastructure with the Azure CLI

 For a data scientist to train a machine learning model with Azure Machine Learning, you'll need to set up the necessary infrastructure.
 You can use the Azure CLI with the Azure Machine Learning extension to create an Azure Machine Learning workspace and resources like a compute instance.